The Times Higher Education World Reputation Rankings 2021 rank the universities that academics believe excel in teaching and research.

 A questionnaire was sent to a selection of experienced published scholars, between November 2020 and February 2021, asking them to offer their views on the standards of teaching and research in their disciplines and in institutions with which they are familiar.
 The responses were then used to determine which universities were considered the most prestigious.
 The full methodology for the THE World Reputation Rankings 2021 can be found here.

-The top 10 is dominated by US universities, except for the University of Cambridge and the University of Oxford, which take fourth and fifth places respectively.
-The University of Tokyo has moved up one place from last year to number 10 and is the only Asian university in the top 10.
+The top 10 is dominated by US universities, except for the University of Oxford and the University of Cambridge which take third and fifth places respectively.
+Tsinghua University has moved up three places from last year to number 10 and is the only Asian university in the top 10.

 Although the results are based on academics’ views, students can incorporate the reputation of a university into their decision-making process when choosing where to study.

 Scroll down for more student perspectives on studying at some of the most prestigious universities in the world.